miguelpinho/algorithms-and-data-structures/README.md

 make autopark
 ```

-It has not dependencies other than the standard libraries.
+It has no dependencies other than the standard libraries.

 ## Usage